 Valdemar Poulsen of Denmark, has spent many years in the study of the electric arc method of transmitting, and his system is being successfully exploited in the United States to-day by the Federal Telegraph Co.
 It possesses wonderful tuning merits, and long ranges with the minimum power consumption.
-Von Lepel, a German scientist, has likewise perfected a system employing a new principle, of two metal conductors separated by a thin piece of paper which has a hole cut through itsscenter.
+Von Lepel, a German scientist, has likewise perfected a system employing a new principle, of two metal conductors separated by a thin piece of paper which has a hole cut through its center.
 This system has been found to work advantageously for military purposes, for it also possesses an unusual degree of selectivity which cannot be obtained with most spark systems.

 Through the amalgamation of the ideas and experiments of the many eminent scientists and others of less note, the present wireless industry of to-day has been evolved, covering a period of about 12 years in actual advancement from its first practical demonstration.
 To-day every vessel of a reasonable size carrying a certain number of passengers is required to possess wireless equipment.
 The industry employs numberless men who are especially trained for the positions and pass a Government examination before being entitled to positions.

 Amateur wireless telegraphy has advanced rapidly in the United States.
 In 1905 there were possibly a handful of experimenters, and whom could receive a signal or two on a crude coherer device which was home made.
 Expensive apparatus could be bought, but at prices far beyond the reach of the greater number of enthusiasts.
 These expensive sets at the most were impractical, and only serviceable for a demonstration in the lecture room.
 In 1904 Hugo Gernsback founded the Electro Importing Company, which had for its main object the supplying of amateur wants.
-He began the designing of a coherer set with a 1 inch coil which could be used for ranges up to one mile.
-This apparatus was followed by a tuning coil, then by a different type of detector, and by thus adding a new instrument from time to time to the ever increasing stock, the Electro Importing Company offers to the experimenters at the present time a complete wireless equipment equal to the best of commercial sets within the reach of all.
+He began the designing of a coherer set with a 1 inch coil which could be used for ranges up to one mile This apparatus was followed by a tuning coil, then by a different type of detector, and by thus adding a new instrument from time to time to the ever increasing stock, the Electro Importing Company offers to the experimenters at the present time a complete wireless equipment equal to the best of commercial sets within the reach of all.
 Gernsback has developed his apparatus with great difficulty, having many obstacles to overcome.
-It would have been an easy task to design apparatus which could be sold at a prohibitive price, but to manufacture and sell wireless apparatus at a low cost has proven a difficult problem, which fortunately to young America, has been met by Gernsback.
+'It would have been an easy task to design apparatus which could be sold at a prohibitive price, but to manufacture and sell wireless apparatus at a low cost has proven a difficult problem, which fortunately to young America, has been met by the foresight of this man.
 He also has founded the Radio League of America, which has been formed to protect the interests of the amateurs against unfair legislation which threatened the development and liberty of the youthful experimenters.
-In,#1908 Gernsback founded the now well known periodical Electrical Experimenter, which to-day is considered an authority on wireless.
+In 1908 Gernsback founded the now well known periodical Electrical Experimenter (recently changed to Science and Invention), which to-day is considered an authority on scientific matters as well as on wireless.
 This periodical has helped perhaps more than anything else to make American amateur "Wireless" what it is at present.
+In 1919, in order to keep up the good work, Gernsback started the now well known Wireless Magazine "Radio News." which is entirely devoted to the Wireless Amateur.